microsoft/hlsl-specs/proposals/0027-shader-execution-reordering.md

 `AttrT` is the user-defined intersection attribute struct type.
 See `ReportHit` for definition.

 Validation errors:
-- Validate that `opcode` equals `HitObject_FromRayQueryWithAttrs`.
 - Validate that `ray query` is a valid ray query handle.
 - Validate the compatibility of type `AttrT`.
 - Validate that `attributes` is a valid pointer.

-Validation warnings:
-- Validate that `hit kind` is in the range of 0-127.

 #### HitObject_MakeMiss